 You can still take part in the study if you do not want your leftover samples and information to be stored for future research.

-Transfer of your information out of the European Economic Area (“EEA”)
+Transfer of your information out of the UK or the European Economic Area (“EEA”)

 hVIVO (and/or the Sponsor of the study, where that is not hVIVO) may send some of your samples to research laboratories in other parts of the EEA, to the United States of America (USA), and possibly to other recipients outside of the EEA for research.
 Any movement and storage of samples will be in accordance with the Human Tissue Act 2004 and other relevant laws in the countries they are sent to.

 hVIVO shares personal data with partners that have facilities in other countries, including countries outside of the EEA.
 Some use of this information may take place in countries with lower data protection standards than the UK. hVIVO’s partners will ensure that information transferred outside your country of residence is treated in accordance with the content of this Privacy Notice and the Informed Consent Form.
-Where your personal data is transferred to a country outside of the EEA, hVIVO will adopt the appropriate safeguards in compliance with the GDPR in order to protect your privacy rights.
-Some countries outside of the EEA have been deemed ‘adequate’ by the European Commission in their protection of EU residents’ personal data.
-Where a partner with whom we may need to share personal data has not received an adequacy finding by the European Commission we protect this data with other EU approved mechanisms.
-Where personal data is transferred to an organisation in the USA, your personal data may be protected by the recipient registering their data protection compliance through the EU-US Privacy Shield mechanism (https://www.privacyshield.gov/welcome).
-In relation to recipients of personal data which are not based within the USA, or where they are USA based, but not registered with the Privacy Shield, we usually incorporate the recommended European Model Contract clauses within our contracts (https://ico.org.uk/media/1571/model_contract_clauses_international_transfers_of_personal_data.pdf)
+Where your personal data is transferred to a country outside of the EEA, hVIVO will adopt the appropriate safeguards in compliance with the UK GDPR in order to protect your privacy rights.
+Where a partner with whom we may need to share personal data has not received an adequacy decision, we protect this data with approved contractual mechanisms in accordance data protection law.

 |NUMBER||DESCRIPTION OF RIGHT|